-Shape memory polymers (SMPs) are a relatively new class of "smart" materials.
+Shape memory polymers (SMPs) are a class of "smart" materials.
 Shape memory polymers can "remember" multiple shapes and transition easily between those shapes when triggered to do so.
 SMPs can deform up to 400% and still recover their original shape without a loss of mechanical integrity.
 Appropriate triggers for shape change include: heat; light and mechanical force.

 Though researchers have developed numerous formulations of SMPs, MedShape is the only company to have developed and introduced FDA cleared devices manufactured from shape memory polymers based on PEEK (polyetheretherketone) and PMMA (polymethylmethacrylate) chemistries.
 Our proprietary PEEK Altera® biomedical polymer allows devices to enter the target surgical site in a compact geometry and then be triggered to deploy, with minimal mechanical force, into the optimal geometry for fixation.
 Devices manufactured from PEEK Altera are biocompatible, biostable, radiolucent and MRI safe.

 Shape memory alloys (SMAs) have a history of successful human implantation in biomedical devices such as self-expanding cardiac stents, guide wires and orthopedic staples.
 Nickel-titanium (NiTi, Nitinol) is the most commonly used SMA and is capable of recovering strains up to 10 times more than traditional metals and alloys.
 SMAs have the ability to change their shape up to 8% and still fully recover their original geometry.